rocketmlhq/rmldnn/docs/src/transfer_learning.rst

 One can leverage transfer learning to emulate the multigrid method for solving PDEs by training models of increasing resolution which are initialized from lower resolution ones.
-If the network is fully convolutional, a model trained at a certain resolution (data size) can be completely re-utilized when going to higher resolution (i.e., all layer parameters transfered).
+If the network is fully convolutional, a model trained at a certain resolution (data size) can be completely re-utilized when going to higher resolution (i.e., all layer parameters transferred).
 And even if the network changes at different resolutions, at least part of the model can perhaps be re-utilized.

 For example, in order to train a UNet whose depth increases with resolution, one could simply add